microsoft/language-server-protocol/specification.md

 }
 ```

 A request that got canceled still needs to return from the server and send a response back.
 It can not be left open / hanging.
 This is in line with the JSON RPC protocol that requires that every request sends a response back.
 In addition it allows for returning partial results on cancel.
-If the requests returns an error response on cancellation it is advised to set the error code to `ErrorCodes.RequestCancelled`.
+If the request returns an error response on cancellation it is advised to set the error code to `ErrorCodes.RequestCancelled`.

 ## Language Server Protocol